Draft-Bash/Client/PROCESS.md

 The team at Draft Bash utilizes a Software Development Lifecycle (SDLC) known as Scrum.
 This SDLC utilizes 2-week windows, known as Sprints to add features to the product.

 ## 16-week Timeline
+Sprint planning will happen every first Tuesday of a sprint at 2:00 PM, online or in-person.
+They will be primarily online.
+Code review and demos will happen every second Thursday of the sprint at 2:00 PM, online or in-person.
+They will be primarily online.
+On the second Friday of the sprint, stories that are done (demoed and reviewed) will be deployed to production.
+We will also have retrospectives on Friday via Discord at 4:00 PM.

 ##### Sprint 1
 Scrum Master: Brian Feddes<br>
 Product Owner: Stephen Feddes<br>

 ##### Sprint 2
 Scrum Master: Stephen Feddes<br>